ThejithaR/SpiritX_5_Random_boys_02/README.md

    install flask and cors
    pip install flask
    pip install flask-cors
-   then run python app.py in the terminal
+   python app.py
    ```

+   Gemini Key  and connection string is in the backend

 4. Install Flask dependencies for the chatbot: